Understanding Modern Portfolio Theory: Unlocking The Power Of Diversification

 2. Risk and Return Assessment

 MPT emphasises the quantitative assessment of risk and return associated with each asset class.
-Historical data, statistical analysis, and financial metrics are employed to estimate the expected returns and risks of various investments.
+Historical data, statistical analysis, and financial metrics are employed to estimate various investments' expected returns and risks.
 Standard deviation, a measure of the dispersion of a set of values, is often used to quantify the level of uncertainty or volatility associated with an investment.
-By understanding the potential risks, investors can make informed decisions about how much risk they are willing to take on to achieve their desired level of return.
+By understanding the potential risks, investors can make informed decisions about how much risk they are willing to take to achieve their desired level of return.

 3. Correlation Analysis

 MPT goes a step further by evaluating the relationships between different assets in a portfolio.
 Correlation analysis measures the degree to which the prices of two or more assets move in relation to each other.
 Assets that have a low or negative correlation tend to move independently of each other.
 Including assets with low correlation in a portfolio can effectively reduce overall risk.
-For example, if stocks and bonds have a negative correlation, when stocks decline, bonds might increase in value, providing a hedge against stock market downturns.
+For example, if stocks and bonds have a negative correlation, bonds might increase in value when stocks decline, providing a hedge against stock market downturns.

 4. Efficient Frontier